 The National Council of Women (NCW) nominated Judge Tahany El-Gabaly , the vice president of the High Constitutional court.
 The nomination of El-Gabaly, however, drew criticism from some quarters due to her pro-SCAF views as well as her past connections with the former Mubarak’s regime.

 The Federation of Egypt chambers of commerce (FECOC) presented its 3 nominees for members of the CA who would represent businessmen and industrialists.
 The nominees include businessman Ibrahim Al Araby, businessman Mohamed El-Masry , the chairman of Port Said chamber of commerce, and Ibrahim Abu El-eyoun , the chairman of Assuit Chamber of commerce.

-Each article of the constitution is to be approved by consensus; if no consensus is possible, then it needs the approval of at least 67 members.
-If this ratio cannot be obtained then vote will be delayed for 48 hours, after which the article can be passed by a 57-member majority.
+Each article of the constitution is to be approved by consensus; if consensus could not be reached then the issue at dispute would require the approval of 67 members.
+If this ratio cannot be obtained then the vote will be delayed for 48 hours, after which the article can be passed by a 57-member majority.

 Field Marshal Mohamed Hussein Tantawi, the head of the ruling military council, officially called upon both houses of parliament (the People's Assembly and Shura Council) to convene Tuesday to choose CA members.